Grafieks-Analytics/grafieks-desktop/Documentation/DB installation and connections.md

 2. Download MongoDB BI Connector https://www.mongodb.com/try/download/bi-connector
 3. Run mongo db using `mongod.exe` installed in `C:\Programfiles\Mongo\bin`
 4. Also need to start `mongosqld.exe` installed in `C:\Programfiles\Mongodb\server\x.x\bin`
-5. General Select SQL queries will run using the ODBC connector on `C:\Programfiles\Mongodb\Connector for BI\x.x\bin`
+5. General Select SQL queries will run using the BI connector on `C:\Programfiles\Mongodb\Connector for BI\x.x\bin`.
+You need to start the exe
 6. On Windows, you might need to create `C:\data\db` folder before running mongodb server.
 7. Dont use the port from mongod.exe (default 27017) but use the one provided by the BI Connector, mongosqld.exe (default 3307) to connect using ODBC